AdamKBeck/Phillies/README.md

 make run
 ```

-The output is located in the *Problem2_Output_Sample* directory, with the current timestamp in the filename as a convenience.
+The output will be located in the *Problem2_Output* directory, with the current timestamp in the filename as a convenience.

 ## Assumptions and Known Issues
 This program leans towards robustness rather than correctness when parsing salaries.
 For example, if a salary is *$$$3,234,355*, we consider it.